kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
 ; Setting this to true will skip grab animations such as ground throw or some supers that connected in the framebar. skipGrabsInFramebar = true

 ; Specify true or false.
+; When this setting is true, if a grab or super is skipped because of the "skipGrabsInFramebar" setting, ; a white line made out of small diagonal hatches will be displayed on the framebar in places where the grab or super was skipped. showFramebarHatchedLineWhenSkippingGrab = true

+; Specify true or false.
+; When this setting is true (which is not the default), if hitstop is skipped because of the "neverIgnoreHitstop" ; setting being false,
+; a white line made out of small diagonal hatches will be displayed on the framebar in places where hitstop was skipped. showFramebarHatchedLineWhenSkippingHitstop = false

+; Specify true or false.
 ; Normally we don't display hitstop in the framebar if both players are in hitstop on that frame,